 The food waste disposer has a jam-sensor that detects hard-to-grind biowaste and increases the torque of the disposer momentarily if necessary.
 If any object that does not belong there ends up in the disposer, try to immediately turn off the device.
 If an object clogs the disposer and the device is unable to grind it, the safety feature will shut it down.
 The object can be removed from the disposer while it is secured that the power is off.

-The average power consumption is 2-3 kWh per year.
+The average power consumption in households is 2-3 kWh per year.

-The average water consumption is 5 liters per day per person.
+The average water consumption in households is 5 liters per day per person.

 A food waste disposer does not need regular servicing, nor does it require manual cleaning.
 For cleaning the disposer we recommend using citrus fruits and ice cubes.
 Cleaning solvents or chemicals of any type should not be used.

 The BER™ tank is emptied by a waste management company using a suction vehicle and the biowaste is transported for further processing.

 Biowaste can be further processed e.g., into a valuable biogas, which serves as a better alternative to fossil fuels.
 Biogas can be used to produce electricity and heat, as well as a fuel for transportation, especially in heavy-duty vehicles.
 As a byproduct of biogas production, residual sludge is created, which is a useful fertilizer that can be used instead of traditional fertilizers.
 Therefore, the raw material can be utilized as efficiently as possible.

 A large portion of household organic waste is incinerated with mixed waste in incineration plants, resulting in the biowaste being completely unused.
 Biowaste has a high moisture content (60-90 %), so when it is thrown into mixed waste, it reduces the energy efficiency of the waste-to-energy plant and increases emissions and corrosion.

 By recycling biowaste, you can promote the circular economy!